google/flax/docs_nnx/examples/machine_translation.md

 num_epochs = 10
 ```

-Although we'll want full dropout randomization for training, we'll want to evalaute our model without dropout by setting the `deterministic=True` flags.
+Although we'll want full dropout randomization for training, we'll want to evaluate our model without dropout by setting the `deterministic=True` flag.
 We'll make two views of our model (`train_model` and `eval_model`): one with each flag setting.
+Both views share the same underlying parameters, so a weight update through `train_model` is immediately visible when running `eval_model`.

 ```python
 model = TransformerModel(sequence_length, vocab_size, embed_dim, latent_dim, num_heads, dropout_rate, rngs=rng)